I get asked about intermittent fasting probably once a week.

 So what is intermittent fasting?

 Intermittent fasting is a method of caloric consumption within a specific window of time.
-Essentially, you have a timeframe in which you must eat all your calories for the day.
+Essentially, you have a timeframe in which you must eat all of your calories for the day.
 I am not going to list all the variations because I think they get crazy.
 The most common version is 16/8 (fast for 16 hours and eat within an 8 hour window).
 I usually hear of people eating their first meal at 11am and finishing their last meal by 7pm.
 Some people do this unknowingly, while others who might need this restriction find it challenging but advantageous.

 Personally, I only fast in the morning.
 I wait at least 3-4 hours, then I eat a fulfilling breakfast.
 Because I am so focused on my macronutrients, I can control my caloric intake and I don't need to restrict myself to an 8 hour window.